pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 > just be aware that users may see your witty comments.

-Also, in the \"Member/Role DIV\" children, the second child looks a little peculiar.
+Also, in the "Member/Role DIV" children, the second child looks a little peculiar.

     {